Framework

 Key Dimensions of Effective Practice

-- CPD strengthens professional identity by linking learning to everyday practice and core values.
+- CPD strengthens professional identity by linking learning to teachers’ everyday practice and the professional values of teaching (e.g. commitment to student learning, inclusion, and collaboration)

 - Peer dialogue supports identity formation, role clarity, and shared reflection.